Emotional Intelligence (EQ) Course in Singapore

 Below is the list of course benefits of our Emotional Intelligence course

-- Develop rapport with individuals.
+- Improve rapport with people.

-- Capable to understand the non-verbal expression more efficiently.
+- Understand the non-verbal expression more efficiently.

 Below is the list of course objectives of our Emotional Intelligence course